szjani/lf4php/README.md

 History
 -------

+### 4.0

+LazyMap (thanks Ocramius) has been introduced to store logger instances in CachedClassLoggerFactory.
+Its interface has been changed:
+ - the root logger has to be passed to its constructor, the abstract `getDefaultLogger()` method has been removed
+ - the `map` property became private
+ - after calling the `getLogger()` method for the first time, no more logger can be registered, otherwise an `InvalidArgumentException` is being thrown

 ### 3.0

 Mustache based MessageFormatter has been modified to use slf4j style.
 For more information see the description above.